 Reasonable Adjustments for TASC external assessments

-Applications for Personal Circumstance/Misadventure are open until Thursday, 28 October 2021.
+Applications for Personal Circumstance/Misadventure open Wednesday, 1 June 2022.

 The Office of Tasmanian Assessment, Standards and Certification is committed to providing all Tasmanian senior secondary students with the opportunity to access and participate in TASC accredited courses, that would ideally lead to the conferral of qualifications and achievement of the Tasmanian Certificate of Education, the Tasmanian Qualifications Certificate and/or the Tasmanian Certificate of Educational Achievement.